 - 1. Appropriate school personnel are authorized to withdraw a student who: - a.
-Has missed more than 10 consecutive days of unexcused absences; and - b.
-Is not receiving instructional services through homebound instruction or instructional services required by the federal Individual with Disabilities Education Act (IDEA). - c.
-The superintendent or the superintendent's designee shall use his or her best efforts to notify the parent, guardian, or other person who has charge of a student if the school system plans to withdraw such student who is younger than 18 years of age. - 2.
-Appropriate school personnel are authorized to withdraw a student if the superintendent or superintendent's designee has determined the student is no longer a resident of the local school system or is enrolled in a private school or home study program. - 3.
+Has missed more than 10 consecutive days of unexcused absences or when the student no longer resides in the school's attendance zone. - b.
+The superintendent's designee shall use his or her best efforts to notify the parent, guardian, or other person who has charge of a student if the school system plans to withdraw such student who is younger than 18 years of age. - 2.
+Appropriate school personnel are authorized to withdraw a student if the superintendent's designee has determined the is enrolled in a private school or home study program. - 3.
 Appropriate school personnel shall withdraw students retroactive to the last day of student attendance. - 4.
 Students between the ages of 16 and 18 (un-emancipated minor) must have parental permission to withdraw from school prior to earning a diploma: - a.
-The principal must convene a conference with parent and child within two days of receiving notice of intent to withdraw; - b.
+The principal or designee must convene a conference with parent and child within two days of receiving notice of intent to withdraw; - b.
 The principal or his/her designee must make reasonable attempt to share options with the student and their parent or guardian.